- History -

 Green Valley Chamber Music Festival (GVCM) was founded in 2006 by Dr. Enrico Elisi and Shakeh Ghoukasian as a 501 (c)(3) non-profit organization.

-GVCM completed its 7th season in the summer of 2012.
-GVCM presented four public performances: two young artist recitals, one faculty recital and a chamber orchestra concert.
-GVCM’s Artistic Director Taras Krysa and Program Director Shakeh Ghoukasian envision continuing to nourish and nurture young musicians, and promote a positive and creative environment to learn.
+GVCM completed its 8th season in the summer of 2014.
+GVCM presented six public performances: two young artist recitals, two faculty recital and two chamber orchestra concert.
+GVCM’s Artistic Director Taras Krysa and Program Director Shakeh Ghoukasian envision continuing to elevate the artistic development of the festival and nurturing young musicians, by promoting a positive and creative environment to learn.